 “How old is she?”

 “Irma?
 Seventeen goin’ on fuckin’ forty.
-Graduates from Tampa Catholic next year though.”
+Graduates from next year though.”

-Try as he might to turn it down, Kandy saw how he was beaming when he started talking about his sister.
+Though he tried to turn it down, Kandy saw how he was beaming when he started talking about his sister.
 “You’re proud of her.”

 An emphatic nod.
 “She wants to be a doctor.
 Takin’ all these advanced classes and shit.
 She’s got the grades.
 But it’s still…”